Skip to content

 Pressure created from this tight space affects the flow of cerebrospinal fluid.
 This can result in fluid-filled cysts forming within the spinal cord, a secondary condition known as syringomyelia (SM).
 Unfortunately, as the cysts expand over time, they ultimately damage the center of the spinal cord.

-These conditions are generally rare, but toy breeds are overrepresented, especially Cavalier King Charles Spaniels and Brussels Griffons.
-In fact, CM and SM should be disclosed as top Cavalier King Charles Spaniel health issues, as they virtually all have Chiari-like malformation to some degree.
+CM and SM are generally rare, but toy breeds are overrepresented, especially Cavalier King Charles Spaniels and Brussels Griffons.
+In fact, virtually all Cavalier King Charles Spaniels have Chiari-like malformation to some degree.
 However, it is important to note that not all dogs with one or both conditions will show symptoms.

 Typically, symptoms become apparent once Chiari-like malformation results in syringomyelia.
 The most obvious symptom is neuropathic pain, or the abnormal processing of sensory input by the nervous system.
-The altered sensation usually occurs at the back of the head and neck, which is why pet parents often find their dog constantly scratching, sometimes at the air, with no relief (phantom scratching).
+The altered sensation usually occurs at the back of the head and neck, which is why pet parents often find their dog constantly scratching there without relief, or phantom scratching.

-Symptoms vary among breeds and individuals, but these are the most common signs of syringomyelia in dogs:
+Symptoms vary among breeds and individuals, but these are the most common signs of Chiari-like malformation and syringomyelia in dogs:

-- Scratching at ears, neck, or back of head
+• Scratching at the ears, neck, or back of the head

-Your veterinary neurologist will consider breed, age, history, and symptoms during physical and neurological exams, but the only way to confirm your dog constantly scratching is due to CM/SM, rule out other health problems, and decide on a treatment course is with magnetic resonance imaging (MRI).
+Your veterinary neurologist will consider breed, age, history, and symptoms during physical and neurological exams, but the only way to confirm your dog constantly scratching is due to Chiari-like malformation and syringomyelia, rule out other health problems, and decide on a treatment course is with magnetic resonance imaging (MRI).

 Medical treatment involves some combination of pain management, anti-inflammatories, and medications that reduce the production of cerebrospinal fluid.
 Unfortunately, studies show only about 10% of dogs improving from medical management alone long-term.